pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

     argument: "0.25"
 ```

+All possible values of `type` and `argument` are defined in [SDK configuration](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md#general-sdk-configuration)

 Restart of applications is required again, the OTEL environment variables are set only at the pod startup:

 ```bash